Democratic Left Party (Turkey): 1999–2002

 Boosted by the capture of the leader of the PKK, Abdullah Öcalan, during his premiership, Ecevit and the DSP won 22,19% of the votes in the elections of April 1999 and took 136 of the 550 seats in the Turkish Parliament becoming the leading party in a coalition with ANAP and MHP.
 Its leader Bülent Ecevit became the Prime Minister of Turkey for the fifth time.

 This government passed many important laws, including banking reform, unemployment insurance, a law to ensure the autonomy of the Central Bank, qualified industrial zones, tender law, employment incentive law, to name a few.
 The government also changed 34 articles of the Constitution to widen fundamental rights and freedoms, and did this with the approval of all the parties in parliament.
 Turkey became a candidate country to the European Union (without any political preconditions and with equal treatment as all other candidate countries).
 Three major EU harmonisation packages were passed during this government, including the most comprehensive package of 3 August 2002, which included the removal of the death penalty and many changes in fundamental rights and freedoms.
 An economic crisis which resulted from long overdue problems from previous governments caused a drop in the currency in February 2001.
-But 2 months later, the government passed a series of very comprehensive economic reforms which included changes to the tender law, economic social council law, unemployment insurance, the restructuring of state banks, accreditation law, law on capital markets, and a law on industrial zones which enabled the high growth of 2002–2007.
+But two months later, the government passed a series of very comprehensive economic reforms which included changes to the tender law, economic social council law, unemployment insurance, the restructuring of state banks, accreditation law, law on capital markets, and a law on industrial zones which enabled the high growth of 2002–2007.

 The party staunchly opposed the invasion of Iraq by the US.
 Ecevit himself was a vocal critic of the invasion, arguing that it would destabilize the region and cause harm to innocent civilians.
 Ecevit said he favors lifting some economic sanctions against Iraq, the first such statement by a Turkish leader since the sanctions were imposed following Iraqi invasion of Kuwait in 1990.

 The DSP was weakened by internal divisions in 2001, when Deputy Prime Minister Hüsamettin Özkan and several other leading DSP politicians and MPs founded the New Turkey Party.
 The year after, its government coalition partner MHP called for early elections, which were held on 3 November 2002.
 None of the three coalition parties were able to pass the 10% national threshold in those elections.

-After 2002
+2002–present

 Before the 6th Party Congress on 25 July 2004, Bülent Ecevit announced that he would step down as party leader and leave active politics.
-During the congress, Zeki Sezer, deputy chairman since 2001, was elected as the new Chairman of the party.
+During the congress, Zeki Sezer, deputy chairman since 2001, was elected as the new chairman of the party.